 This projects explores user and operator impacts of route concentration and practical first/ last mile solutions to address resulting service gaps.
 The research includes transit network modelling, comparative analysis of public transport networks in various cities as well as best practice analysis for first/last mile solutions.

-This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and is supervised by Professor Graham Currie.
-The project is being undertaken by Nora Estgfäller and is sponsored by Transdev Melbourne and Monash University.
+This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and was supervised by Professor Graham Currie.
+The project was undertaken by Nora Estgfäller and sponsored by Transdev Melbourne and Monash University.